-A new decade brings an opportunity to reflect on the trends over the past 10 years.
+Despite the emerging challenges of 2020, a new decade nonetheless brings an opportunity to reflect on some of the trends over the past 10 years.
 Some of the things that have caught my eye include:

-- Selfies: please see the APS board take on this!
+Selfies: please see the APS board take on this below!

 - The Pharmcast (quite dated but some good episodes)